makrai/notes/levin93-verb-classes-alter.md

 * example is provided by verbs of motion
   * this class is not homogeneous (B. Levin and Rappaport Hovav 199).
 It
   * subclasses
-    * inherently directed motion (e.g., arrive, come, go) and a subclass of
+    * inherently directed motion (eg arrive, come, go) and a subclass of
-    * manner of motion (e.g., jump, run, trot, skip)
+    * manner of motion (eg jump, run, trot, skip)
   * In the absence of a directional prepositional phrase [they] describe the direction [vs] the manner of motion
   * some verbs of manner of motion do not necessarily entail any